mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 <br>

 The result will be a list of payment methods and their features.
-For example, `payment_type_id` payment methods with `ticket` as value refer to cash payment method.
+For example, `payment_type_id` payment methods with `ticket` as value refer to cash payment method and bank_transfer data for bank wire transfers.

 Keep in mind that the answer will return all the payments methods.
 For this reason, you have to filter the options you want to offer according to the [list of available payment methods](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/other-payment-ways#bookmark_payment_methods).